molmod/openmm-tutorial-msbs/setup_hpc.md

-# Setup on a HPC.
+# Setup on an HPC

 The instructions below also work on the VSC clusters, but our instructions in [setup_vsc.md](setup_vsc.md) are much better suited for users of the [Flemish Supercomputing Centre](https://www.vscentrum.be/).